 Our dedicated board members are instrumental in guiding the foundation towards its mission of developing vibrant communities and improving lives.
 Committed to the delivery of optimal programming and supportive services, our board brings a wealth of experience and passion to our cause.

-Students can apply for scholarships beginning March 15.
-Scholarship applications and recommendation forms are due by July 31.
-To apply, please download the scholarship documents and return completed copies by email to [email protected], or by mail to HATC’s main office.
+Scholarship applications and recommendation forms are due by Wednesday, May 7, 2025.
+To apply, please download the scholarship documents and return completed copies through the following methods, or apply online.
 Detailed instructions can be found on the application.

 This program provides scholarship opportunities to families that reside in, work with, or who otherwise receive housing benefits from one of the member agencies of the Council.
 The SWRC NAHRO annually awards scholarships totaling more than $10,000.00.
 Scholarship awards are available to public housing residents, participants in rental assistance or similar programs, both heads of household and other family members, and children of staff working for a member agency.